 Events in the Activity tab are automatically cleared out every time you log in, and whenever CCC is updated – this is not designed to be a permanent record of CCC activity, rather it's a "live stream" of activity.
 You don't have to remove events from the Activity tab, but if you would like to remove events manually, simply select the event(s) and press the Delete key.

 If you would like CCC activity events to also appear in the macOS Notification Center, click on the Activity tab header, then click on the icon to reveal the Activity tab settings, then check the boxes next to each activity type that you would like to share with Notification Center.

-To configure how these notifications are managed and presented by macOS's Notification Center, open the Notifications preference pane in the System Preferences application.
+To configure how these notifications are managed and presented by macOS's Notification Center, open the Notifications panel in the System Settings application.

 If you would like to remove CCC Dashboard (or any third-party application for that matter) from the list in the Notification Center, simply select that application in the Notification Center list and press the Delete key.

 If you would like to suspend all tasks, click the "more actions" button in the Dashboard header, then choose Suspend all tasks....
 CCC will offer a list of choices ranging from one hour to one week, and also an option to suspend tasks indefinitely.
 To re-enable tasks, choose Re-enable all tasks from the same menu, or simply open CCC and choose to re-enable tasks when prompted.

 Note: If you would like to disable an individual task, choose Open task... from the task's "more actions" button.
 In CCC, right-click on the task you would like to disable and choose the option to disable the task.
 Note that task suspension and disabling tasks are separate.
 If you suspend all tasks, then later lift the suspension, any tasks that you had previously disabled individually will remain disabled.